 Financial services and behavioral economics: The field guide

 Developing or designing a financial product?
 Learn the psychological booby traps of financial decision-making with this field guide.

 We present principles and examples of design that can increase our willingness and motivation to save for the short term.

 Couples and their money

-What are the top pitfalls that couples encounter in their financial decision making process?
-This whitepaper reviews literature around how to improve joint decision making by designing savings accounts for couples.
+What are the top pitfalls that couples encounter in their financial decision-making process?
+This white paper reviews literature about how to improve joint decision-making by designing savings accounts for couples.

 Financial reporting best practices

 How should we report on financial results?
-This reviews best practices to tell people about their portfolio performance.
+This workbook reviews best practices for sharing information with people about their portfolio performance.